 Smart contracts are possible because of the true nature of blockchain, i.e., decentralization.
 There is no doubt that without the need of the intermediaries, the tasks or transactions carried out by parties can be automated as well.

-All of these means that smart contracts can be used to share value in the form of shares, property, or money through a conflict-free, transparent, and decentralized manner.
-As there is no middle man, the process is also secure and is tamper-proof thanks to the use of blockchain’s immutability feature and cryptography.
+All of these means that smart contracts can be used to share value in the form of shares, property, or money in a conflict-free, transparent, and decentralized manner.
+As there is no middleman, the process is also secure and is tamper-proof thanks to the use of blockchain’s immutability feature and cryptography.

 A simpler way to understand it is to compare it with a weight machine.
 To use the machine, all you need to do is give the machine the necessary input and wait for it to calculate it for you.

-There is no middle-man here and is accurate without being tampered.
+There is no middle-man here and is accurate without being tampered with.
 It is a simple contract between you and the machine.

 Smart contracts also work the same way.
 With it, you do not have to be wary of any third party.
 In a smart contract, the rules are properly defined along with the penalties or other clauses that the two parties have agreed upon.